vilatsut/dnd-rulebook-llm/resources/dnd_rules_markdown.md

 | 6  | A *spell scroll of command* (see appendix A), sealed in a leather case               |

-MAP SET 4

 # C9: HOLD

-As the cold water engulfs you, a strange undersea world is revealed.
+> As the cold water engulfs you, a strange undersea world is revealed.
 Colorful seaweed grows over the shattered hull, especially around the gaping hole in the stern of the ship.
 Tiny fish dart among hunks of debris and cargo.

 See "Climbing, Swimming, and Crawling" and "Suffocating" in the "The Environment" section of the rulebook as the characters venture into the submerged hold.
 Fortunately for them, unless something goes wrong, there's no significant time pressure on the characters as they swim around here.
 They can surface (at the hole in area C8's floor, or at the top of the stairs up to C8) to breathe as often as they need to.